The State of Science and Technology in Canada, 2012

 In 2010, the Minister of Industry asked the Council of Canadian Academies to assess the state of science and technology in Canada.

-The State of Science and Technology in Canada, 2012 builds upon, updates, and expands upon the Council’s inaugural report, published in 2006.
+The State of Science and Technology in Canada, 2012 builds upon, updates, and expands upon the CCA’s inaugural report, published in 2006.
 This current assessment provides a thorough analysis of the scientific disciplines and technological applications where Canada excels in a global context.
 It also identifies Canada’s S&T strengths, regional specializations, and emerging research areas.

-To complete this report, the Council assembled an 18-member expert panel from Canada and around the world to conduct this in-depth assessment.
+To complete this report, the CCA assembled an 18-member expert panel from Canada and around the world to conduct this in-depth assessment.
 The Panel undertook an expansive analysis that included a penetrating look at the output and impact of Canadian publications and patents, a survey of over 5,000 top-cited international researchers, a survey of Canadian S&T experts, and an analysis of highly qualified and skilled personnel.

 The Panel was asked to consider the full range of disciplines in which research is conducted, including the humanities, arts, and social sciences.
 After examining the available evidence, the Panel came to a number of key findings, listed below, and concluded that Canadian S&T is healthy and growing in both output and impact.